Production country — UK

 Production method — Freshwater pond without recirculation

 Trout farming was introduced into the UK in the 1950’s, and now there are over 300 trout farms.
 Rainbow trout is the most popular farmed species of trout, with most of production occurring in a variety of enclosures in freshwater.
 Farming of trout in ponds and raceways allows for greater control so there are generally fewer impacts to the surrounding environment that in open net pen production.
 For example the effects of effluent discharge are limited due to sedimentation and treatment practices in place.
 Trout are carnivorous species that are reliant on fishmeal and fish oil from wild capture fisheries to make their feed.
-Buying organic farmed trout is the best choice to make as fish stocking densities are generally lower in comparison to non-organic farms, feed is sourced sustainably and welfare of a high standard.
+Rainbow trout farmed in freshwater is a good choice.

 Fish Health and Welfare

 Quality Trout standards cover both fish welfare and slaughter.
 A Veterinary Health Plan is required which covers transport and staff are required to be trained in welfare practices.

 The management of trout farming in freshwater spans 3 production countries - Scotland, England and Wales, each with their own regulatory bodies.
 With regards to spatial planning, each country implements their own River Basin Management plans, this are river specific and do not cover all of the rivers that are utilised for trout farming at present.

 Rainbow trout is the most widely farmed trout species in the UK, It is farmed in freshwater ponds and raceways adjacent to a good water supply such as a river.